seanyoung247/Zombiella/README.md

 I have highly enjoyed participating in this hackaton.
 It is fantastic to have had the opportunity to work on a project with other students, learn together, be supportive to each other and, most importantly have fun.
 Overall it is been a great experience, this is my first hackaton and I will surely register for the next one.

 ## Sean Young

+Hectic as ever I enjoyed this hackathon immensely.
+It was certainly a nice change of pace to get to create artwork while the rest of the team got on with the real work!

 ## Sam Timmins